Agile Overview

 Traditional Development

-• The Project length is over a short period of time
+- The Project length is over an extended period

 Comments